DevlessTeam/docs/services.md

 **How  to create one**

 If you are familiar with the concept of services in DevLess, congrats you are half way to creating a Module.

 Whenever you create a service additional files are generated.
 These files contain code that make extending the internals of DevLess easy.

- These files are tacked away in `resources/views/service_views/<service_name> `_ within the DevLess framework.
-At this point to access the files you will need to se_
+These files are tacked away in `resources/views/service_views/<service_name>`_ within the DevLess framework.
+At this point to access the files you will need to setup a _[_development environment.      _](/dev-setup.md)

+Action Classes and me

+Making RPC call

+UIs and asset management

+Callable Helpers

+Submitting a module to the store